1 Basics

 Please also note that R and RStudio should be installed before starting (this course).

-In addition, your R packages should be updtodate, according to Arnold Schwarzenegger (s. ).
+In addition, your R packages should be updtodate, according to Arnold Schwarzenegger (s.
+Figure 1.5).

 Figure 1.5: Keep your R packages uptodate, or risk being an outdated model, Arnie says